-Through its Disaster Information Management Research Center, NLM collects and organizes disasterrelated health information, ensures effective use of libraries and librarians in disaster planning and response, and develops information services to assist responders.
+Through its Disaster Information Management Research Center, NLM collects and organizes disaster-related health information, ensures effective use of libraries and librarians in disaster planning and response, and develops information services to assist responders.
 NLM responds to specific disasters worldwide with specialized information resources appropriate to the need, including information on bioterrorism, chemical emergencies, fires and wildfires, earthquakes, tornadoes, and pandemic disease outbreaks.
 MLA and NLM continue to develop the Disaster Information Specialization (DIS) program to build the capacity of librarians and other interested professionals to provide disaster-related health information outreach.
 Working with libraries and publishers, NLM's Emergency Access Initiative makes available free full-text articles from hundreds of biomedical journals and reference books for use by medical teams responding to disasters.
 MLA and AAHSL ask the Subcommittee to support NLM's role in this crucial area which ensures continuous access to health information and use of libraries and librarians when disasters occur.
-In 2014, NLM released a new version of Chemical Hazards Emergency Medical Management (CHEMM) that provide first responders with tools to quickly make a series of complex decisions to minimize the risk of injury to their patients and themselves.
-CHEMM enables first responders and other healthcare providers to plan for, respond to, recover from, and mitigate the effects of mass-casualty incidents involving accidental or terrorist chemical releases.
+NLM has created a comprehensive Web page to gather resources on emerging health issues arising from the Zika Virus.
+Many medical libraries include links to it on their Web sites.
+This is another example of the fine work that NLM does on behalf of the public.